Double-Dot-Interactive/bevy_animations/README.md

 # bevy_animations is a Lightweight 2d animations engine built for Bevy

+Bevy Animations is still in beta and may incurr major API and backend changes in the future.

 ## What bevy_animations accomplishes
-1. using bevy_animations is easy and the animation configurations are simple

-2. bevy_animations is fast enough to handle all of the entities you want animated
+* Fully incorporated with Bevy ECS
+* Easy to use builder pattern syntax
+* Creates animations to use on entities with custom configuration
+* Automatic dropping of animating entites

 ### Add bevy_animations to your Bevy App

 ```rust
 use bevy_animations::AnimationsPlugin;
 use bevy::prelude::*;